Star Trek Voyager Across the Unknown: Every Hidden Technology and How to Steal Them

 Sectors 9 Through 12: The Final Push

 By the time you reach the final stretch of the Delta Quadrant, the resource requirements for new technology become staggering.
 You will need to rely heavily on your workshop development chains to get anything done.
+You also face a massive sacrifice here if you want top tier hull plating.

 The Alternative Cloak Method